 Client Name Specify the name of OpenVPN client.
 Mode Select the authentication method used by the client.
-In CA mode, only the certificate file is required.
-In CA+PWD mode, additional username and password are required.
-Username: Enter the username required for client authentication.
-Password: Enter the password required for client authentication.
+In ca mode, certificate file is required.
+In ca+pwd mode, additional username and pass required.
+Username - Enter the username required for client authentication.
+Password - Enter the password required for client authentication.
 Service Port Enter a VPN service port to which a VPN device connects.
 The default port is 1194.
 Remote Server Enter the IP address or domain name of the OpenVPN server.
 Local Network Select the network on the local side of the VPN tunnel.
 The VPN policy will be only applied to the selected local network.
 WAN Select the WAN port on which the VPN tunnel is established.